JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

     7. Have fun.

 ## Known bugs

 - Sometimes when unlocking a research from a new category, the selectable block UI will not update until you exit the sector and enter again or receive another item.

-- Upon unlocking a node multiple nodes at once, the error icon will appear in the toast announcing the new research to the player.

 - Serpulo Events trigger "Produce Slag on Serpulo" might not be accurate when viewing with a tracker.

-- In the spoiler generated by the APworld, the "Paths" section show duplicated path.
-(Menu -> Menu -> Erekir -> Erekir etc...)

 ## Report a bug.
 You can report bugs that you find in the game's thread in the Archipelago Discord server, you can find the Discord invite on the Archipelago website.
 You can find the game's thread by searching "Mindustry" in the "future-game-design" section.